matteogabburo/introsde-2015-assignment-1/README.md

 Now I'm going to explain what every single function does.

 ##### private String parseId(int id)
-Take an int for parameter, work with it and return it in String form for xpath.
-I give to you an example: if id is 8 parseId() returns "0008".
+Take an int for parameter, work with it and return it in String form for xpath.Here there's an example: if id is 8 parseId() returns "0008".
 I decide to do this private function because id field in my .xml file is a String type, and without this function we might have problem with xpath.